vrubleg/hostscmd/ReadMeEn.txt

 hosts rollback
  - Rollbacks previous operation with hosts file

-hosts empty
+hosts reset
  - Replaces current hosts file with a new one with just one default host (localhost)
- - Aliases: recreate, erase
+ - Aliases: empty, recreate, erase

 hosts open
  - Opens hosts file in default text editor for *.txt files